American Dog Ticks

 Oval and flattened in shape, American dog ticks are brown with whitish to gray markings.
 As larvae, they have six legs while nymphs and adults have eight.
 These extremities allow them to effectively crawl through their environment, as well as animal fur and human hair.
 Depending on whether or not they have fed on host blood, American dog ticks can range in size from 5 mm to 15 mm.

-American Dog Tick Photos
+American Dog Tick Bites

 It is thought that American dog ticks are attracted by the scent of animals, so they are common along roads and trails.
 They also prefer grassy areas with low vegetation where larger mammals pass by.
 These pests thrive in areas where grasses, bushes and plants are accessible to humans.
 While American dog ticks choose habitats that maximize their exposure to potential hosts, they can survive for about 2-3 years (1,053 days) unfed.
 Adult American dog ticks prefer to bite domestic dogs and can therefore be brought into the home and potentially transferred to humans.